m-adawi/swarm-cd/ui/README.md

 # SwarmCD UI

-This repository contains the code for the Swarm-CD UI, a web-based user interface for checking the deployment status.
+This repository contains the code for the SwarmCD UI, a web-based user interface for checking the deployment status.
 The UI is built using React and bundled by Vite for fast and efficient development and build processes.

 ## Installation